aleksander-saz/aleksander-saz/README.md

 - 👋 Hi, I’m @aleksander-saz
 - 👀 I’m interested in Data anlysis and ML
-- 🌱 I’m currently working as Analyst in construction company and studying ML courses
+- 🌱 I’m currently looking for a job related to Data analysis and Data Science
 - 💞️ I’m looking to collaborate on any interesting topics
 - 📫 you can reach me by e-mail